rails/webpacker/docs/webpack.md

 ## Loaders

-You can add additional loaders beyond the base set that webpacker provides by adding it to your environment.
+You can add additional loaders beyond the base set that Webpacker provides by adding it to your environment.
 We'll use `json-loader` as an example:

 ```